In-Depth Characterization of Monoclonal Antibodies with a Single Experiment and Fully Automated Data Analysis

 Other orthogonal approaches also contribute to increase in accuracy for de novo protein sequencing

-REmAb®’s de novo protein sequencing established protocol includes orthogonal and protease cocktails optimized to delivery highly accurate and full coverage protein sequences
+REmAb®’s de novoantibody sequencing service established protocol includes orthogonal and protease cocktails optimized to delivery highly accurate and full coverage protein sequences

 Monoclonal antibodies are one of the most important protein pharmaceuticals.
 A critical step in antibody drug development is the in-depth characterization of the protein molecule, including the primary sequence, mutations, glycosylation, and other important modifications.
 Multiple experiments are usually required for obtaining all such information.
 Human intervention is the norm for the analyses of the data from different sources.
 As such, the in-depth characterization of an antibody protein is currently a long and error-prone process.
 In this work a fully automated data analysis workflow based solely on LC-MS/MS is developed to characterize an antibody in-depth.